test-kitchen/kitchen-google/README.md

 GCE network that instance will be attached to; default: `default`

+### `preemptible`

+If set to `true`, GCE instance will be brought up as a  [preemptible](https://cloud.google.com/compute/docs/instances/preemptible) virtual machine, that runs at a much lower price than normal instances.
+However, Compute Engine might terminate (preempt) these instances if it requires access to those resources for other tasks.; default: `false`

 ### `public_key_path`

 Path to the public half of the ssh key that will be deployed to